High-dimensional Laplace asymptotics up to the concentration threshold: Introduction

 The implications of our results across many areas of science and engineering are numerous.
 Two particularly noteworthy applications deserve special mention.

 The first application is in physics, including statistical physics and QFT, where Laplace-type integrals encode quantities of central importance.
-In the high-dimensional, many-degrees-of-freedom regimes relevant to these fields, such quantities are often evaluated via formal Laplace expansions, typically without remainder bounds that remain valid in the joint limit of a large parameter and growing dimension; see Section~\ref{ssec:physics_motivation} for details.
-This theoretical gap, which dates back at least to the Darwin--Fowler steepest-descent approach in 1922~\cite{darwin1922}, has long limited the rigor of many computations. {\bf Our results fill the century-old gap} by placing these Laplace calculations on firm mathematical footing for a broad class of finite-dimensional large-system models.
+In the high-dimensional, many-degrees-of-freedom regimes relevant to these fields, such quantities are often evaluated via formal LEs, typically without appropriate remainder bounds; see Section~\ref{ssec:physics_motivation} for details.
+This theoretical gap, which dates back at least to the Darwin--Fowler steepest-descent approach in 1922~\cite{darwin1922}, has long limited the rigor of many computations. \emph{Our results fill the century-old gap} by placing these Laplace calculations on firm mathematical footing for a broad class of finite-dimensional large-system models.

 Another area where our results are of significant importance is statistics.
-Here, $\la$ plays the role of sample size.
-Our results address the need of modern statistics to develop rigorously-justified Laplace asymptotics that remain accurate in increasingly high-dimensional regimes.
-Indeed, high-dimensional Laplace integrals are ubiquitous in statistics, arising as marginal likelihoods, model evidences, or other posterior expectations.
-Complicating matters is the fact that these integrals must often be evaluated repeatedly for different parameter choices, and then optimized over.
-Laplace approximations such as the Bayesian Information Criterion are popular and extremely convenient because they produce explicit approximations rather than black-box numerical estimates.
-Yet until now, theoretical backing for these approximations was limited to the $d^2/\la\to0$ regime.
-Our results push these guarantees into substantially higher-dimensional regimes, arbitrarily close to $d/\la\to0$.
+Here, $\la$ plays the role of sample size, and high-dimensional Laplace-type integrals arise ubiquitously as normalizing constants, marginal likelihoods, and posterior expectations.
+As mentioned above, a central task is to approximate the posterior density $\pi \propto e^{-\la f}$: one wants to sample from it, compute expectations of observables against it, and evaluate its normalizing constant for model comparison. \emph{Our results address all three.} We construct an explicit approximation $\hat{\pi}_L$ to $\pi$ from which one can easily sample, we provide closed-form approximations to posterior expectations of smooth observables that avoid Monte Carlo error entirely, and we give rigorous asymptotic expansions of the normalizing constant that generalize the Bayesian Information Criterion (BIC) to higher order.
+Laplace-based surrogates such as the BIC are popular precisely because they provide explicit analytic approximations rather than black-box numerical estimates.
+Yet until now, theoretical backing for these approximations was limited to the $d^2/\la \to 0$ regime.
+Our results push these guarantees into substantially higher-dimensional regimes, arbitrarily close to the concentration threshold $d/\la\to0$.
 See Section~\ref{ssec:statistics_motivation} for more details and references.

 Besides physics and statistics, high-dimensional Laplace-type integrals arise throughout science and engineering, including in molecular simulation and theoretical chemistry (e.g., partition functions and free-energy calculations) \cite{tuckerman2000,markland2018}, Bayesian inverse problems \cite{helin2022non}, and others.